 Sexual harassment is unlawful when it falls within the relevant statutory definition under the Anti-Discrimination Act 1991 (Qld) and/or the Sex Discrimination Act 1984 (Cth).
 Indecent exposure and stalking are criminal behaviours.

-Support is available to guide you through this process.
 Sexual Misconduct Officers provide a single point of contact at JCU for a person who has been subject to Sexual Harassment or Sexual Assault, or to the manager or person supporting that person.
+Sexual Misconduct Officers can assist people to access support, and/or make a Report/Complaint.